GirumSe/iCog-Internship-Tasks/Semantic_Search/readme.md

 5. **Scaling with Large Datasets**:
    - **Solution**: Utilize distributed computing frameworks like **Spark** or **Dask** for scaling search operations across large datasets.
    - **Improvement**: Adopt **incremental indexing** and **asynchronous search** methods to handle continuously growing datasets without re-indexing everything from scratch.

-By implementing these strategies, semantic similarity search can be made more efficient, accurate, and adaptable to various use cases.